 The oral history of some island-dwelling Australian Aboriginees tells of a time when their homeland was connected to the mainland.
 This was indeed the case during the last Ice Age, when the sea level was much lower and the island was a peninsula.
 The longevity of this knowledge raises the question of the shelf life of myths outside Australia.
 Could there be stories from our deep past that can teach us more than Ice Age geography?

-If some myths are so ancient, they will also be widely shared.
-For example, the world tree is a motif in Indo-European and Native American mythology, which connects the heavens, the earth, and the underworld.
-Of these, the Tree of Knowledge in Genesis being the best-known instantiation.
-For most, the fruit of this tree is simply a physical metaphor for self awareness, and the particular fruit of no consequence.
+The most ancient myths will also be widely shared.
+For example, the world tree is a motif in Indo-European and Native American mythology, possibly due to a common root before the first people entered America.
+In both continents, the world tree connects the heavens, the earth, and the underworld.
+Of these, the Tree of Knowledge in Genesis is a well-known instantiation.
+For most, the fruit of this tree is simply a physical metaphor for self-awareness and the particular fruit of no consequence.
 Once you understand your position in the world, you become a moral agent.
 And, sure, some stories say we got it from a snake-infested apple tree.

-Psychedelic theorists point out that there are chemicals which can grant higher states of consciousness.
+Psychedelic theorists point out that there are chemicals that can grant higher states of consciousness.
 Take “5 dry grams” of Psilocybe cubensis and then say the fruit wasn’t a mushroom, they say.
-They can even produce iconography such as the mural above where the Tree of Knowledge is shaped like a mushroom.
+They can even produce iconography, such as the mural above where the Tree of Knowledge is shaped like a mushroom.

 Tripping on venom